danielabar/es6-pluralsight/README.md

 when `in` operator is used, calls to `hasOwnProperty`.
 Can also intercept enumeration using `for...in`.

 To intercept more than one function on an object, add a key/value pair on the handler object.

+Proxies can also be used to intercept function calls.